doriansmiley/lotusJS/README.md

 Both the Lotus (32kb) and Lavander (51kb) frameworks total only 83 kb combined.
 That's a lot of power in a small package.

+###Examples
+For a complete example of how to implement Lotus in an application using the IOC container see our [sample application under the examples directory](https://github.com/doriansmiley/lotusJS/tree/dev/example/sampleApp).
+For an example of how to just use our web component frameowrk see our [button example](https://github.com/doriansmiley/lotusJS/tree/dev/example/button).

 ###Create custom components built on Lotus and offer them through the component exchange

+TODO

+###Create custom skins using CSS and offer them through the component exchange

 TODO